-- 1.18 Our community has been founded not only on the Lord's commandment of love, but also on his commitment to the truth.
+- 1.17 Our community has not only been founded on the Lord's commandment of love, but also upon his commitment to the truth.
 If we follow his commandment of love, Jesus tells us, "then you will know the truth" (Jn.
 8:32a).
-As he stands before Pilate he says, "The reason I was born, the reason why I came into the world, is to testify to the truth.
+As he stands before Pilate he says: "The reason I was born, the reason why I came into the world, is to testify to the truth.
 Anyone committed to the truth hears my voice" (Jn.
 18:37).
 Hence, in the Gospel and in our community, love and truth go hand in hand.
 "By obedience to the truth you have purified yourselves for a genuine love of your brothers; therefore, love one another constantly from the heart" (1 Pt.
-1:22). - 1.19 As Youth Apostles we strive to be consecrated to the truth and to inspire youth to live a life of truth.
-The Lord himself prayed: "Consecrate them by means of truth-'Your word is truth'" (Jn.
+1:22). - 1.18 As Youth Apostles we strive to be consecrated to the truth and to inspire youth to live a life of truth.
+The Lord himself prayed: "Consecrate them by means of truth-Your word is truth" (Jn.
 17:17).
-God the Father is the source of all truth, and he shared this truth with the world through his Son.
+God the Father is the source of all truth and He shared this truth with the world through His Son.
 "The word became flesh" (Jn.
-1:14), and, "When, by his death and resurrection, Christ the Incarnate Son, the Word and Image of the invisible God, set the human race free, he shared with everyone the truth and the life of God" (Communio et Progressio #10).
-It is only through closeness to God, obedience to the promptings of the Holy Spirit and openness to his gifts, that mankind can remain faithful to the truth.
-This closeness and loving obedience occurs through an enriched interior life, cultivated through prayer and the Sacraments.
+1:14), and, "... by his death and resurrection, Christ the Incarnate Son, the Word and Image of the invisible God, set the human race free, he shared with everyone the truth and the life of God."
+(Communio et Progressio #10).
+It is only through closeness to God that mankind can remain faithful to the truth, and this closeness occurs through an enriched interior life, cultivated through prayer and the Sacraments.